shx-haah/Learner/MA32023/project2/readme.md

 # Description

-Experienment 1: studied how different interpolate node picking (equidistant and Chebyshev nodes) would affect the results of interpolation.
+Experiment 1: studied how different interpolate node picking (equidistant and Chebyshev nodes) would affect the results of interpolation.
-Experienment 2: studied different methods of interpolation, including polynomial, linear, Hermitian and spline function interpolation.
+Experiment 2: studied different methods of interpolation, including polynomial, linear, Hermitian and spline function interpolation.
-Experienment 3: studied the difference between linear interpolation and cubic periodic spline function interpolation for a closed graph.
+Experiment 3: studied the difference between linear interpolation and cubic periodic spline function interpolation for a closed graph.

 ## Content
 - Report: *Project-2.docx*